Morgan Stanley profit beats as bond trading surges; shares jump 4%

-(Reuters) - Morgan Stanley (MS.N) beat estimates for quarterly profit on Thursday, buoyed by higher revenue from bond trading and M&A advisory fees, sending its shares up 4% in premarket trading.
+The bank’s shares rose 4% in premarket trading on Thursday as its investment banking revenue outperformed those of its main rival Goldman Sachs (GS.N), which reported a hit from its soured investments in Uber (UBER.N) and WeWork.

+Morgan Stanley also booked losses from its investments in the IPO market, but M&A advisory and fixed income underwriting more than made up for the shortfall.

-The results wrapped up earnings for the big U.S. banks, which largely beat subdued expectations in a quarter that was overshadowed by trade tensions and worries of an economic slowdown that forced the U.S. Federal Reserve to cut interest rates twice.
+The big U.S. banks largely beat subdued expectations in a quarter that was overshadowed by trade tensions and worries of an economic slowdown that forced the U.S. Federal Reserve to cut interest rates twice.

-“We delivered strong quarterly earnings despite the typical summer slowdown and volatile markets,” Chief Executive Officer James Gorman said in a statement.
+“We delivered strong quarterly earnings despite the typical summer slowdown and volatile markets,” Chief Executive Officer James Gorman said.

+Gorman, however, added that he remained cautious given the ongoing trade talks between the United States and China and low interest rate environment.

+KBW equity analyst Brian Kleinhanzl said the bank’s results were better than expected as revenue for each business beat the brokerage’s forecasts.

 Analysts were expecting a profit of $1.11 per share on revenue of $9.6 billion, according to IBES data from Refinitiv.

-Overall sales and trading revenue rose 10% to $3.45 billion.
+Overall sales and trading revenue rose 10%, driven mainly by a 21% jump in fixed-income sales and trading revenue.

 Revenue from investment banking, which includes advising on deals and helping corporations raise money, rose 4.3% to $1.64 billion.